 setx DISPLAY "127.0.0.1:0.0"

-command in a Windows Terminal tab, you need to start a new instance of Windows Terminal in order to access the DISPLAY environment variable (just opening another tab in Windows Terminal will *not* work).
+Please note that executing setx command prepares the environment variable for the future PowerShell or Windows Command Prompt sessions.
+Hence, if you have executed setx command in a Windows Terminal tab, you need to start a new instance of Windows Terminal in order to access the DISPLAY environment variable (just opening another tab in Windows Terminal will *not* work).

-Start the built-in SSH client with -Y
+Start built-in SSH client with -Y option

-option for X11 forwarding.
+There is also -X option for X11 forwarding.
 But that option cannot be used with X410.

 ssh -Y <your_user_id>@<server_address>

-Once you're connected to your server, you can check if X11 forwarding is ready for your Linux GUI apps by checking the DISPLAY environment variable with echo
+Once you are connected to your server, you can check if X11 forwarding is ready for your Linux GUI apps by checking the DISPLAY environment variable with echo command; executing echo $DISPLAY should show localhost:10.0 or similar instead of a blank line.